 Condensation of water

-This mostly the most common reason for seeing water drippings on the exhaust.
+This is mostly the most common reason for seeing water drippings on the exhaust.
 One of the byproducts of the internal combustion engine is carbon dioxide and water.
-When the engine is running this will come out of the tailpipe as vapor hence it is not noticeable.
+When the engine is running, this will come out of the tailpipe as vapor; hence it is not noticeable.

-But, when it cools some of the water condenses on the tailpipe hence being expelled as water droplets.
-If you leave in a very cold place the water droppings are more visible.
-You will also notice them early in the morning when you start your car.
+But, when it cools, some water condenses on the tailpipe, hence being expelled as water droplets.
+The water droppings are more visible if you live in a very cold place.
+You will also notice them when you start your car early in the morning.
 This should not worry you as it clears as you continue driving your car.

-The catalytic converter is responsible for removing some of the harmful hydrocarbons present in exhaust gases and water just happens to be one of the byproducts.
+The catalytic converter is responsible for removing some of the harmful hydrocarbons present in exhaust gases, and water is one of the byproducts.
 This is safe for the environment.

 Faulty Pistons

-When the problem of faulty piston rings is compounded you will notice a burning smell or sweet aroma fill out your cabin.
-At this moment it is imperative that you stop the car, turn off the ignition and drive your car to the next auto repair shop.
+When the problem of faulty piston rings is compounded, you will notice a burning smell or sweet aroma fill out your cabin.
+You must stop the car, turn off the ignition and drive your car to the next auto repair shop.

-This hot air when exposed to the cold air outside condenses forming the water droplets that you normally see from your exhaust.
+When exposed to the cold air outside, this hot air condenses, forming the water droplets you normally see from your exhaust.
 This soon clears out as you continue driving your car and the engine gets cooled.

 Types of exhaust smoke colors

-Before you can get into fixing your exhaust it is prudent that you be familiar with some the type of exhaust colors.
+Before you can get into fixing your exhaust, you must be familiar with some of the type of exhaust colors.

 Light white smoke